Online Criminal Justice Degrees in Illinois: Comparing Programs

 • Attendance at orientation session for new students

-Criminal Justice Bachelor’s Degrees
+Criminal Justice Bachelor’s Programs

 A bachelor’s degree in criminal justice can lead to more opportunities than an associate degree.
 It typically takes four years of full-time study to complete a bachelor’s degree.
 Graduates are equipped to obtain several different positions within the criminal justice system, such as crime analyst or corrections officer.